VeroUpad/veroupad.github.io/README.md

 ## Profile
 Hi I'm Veronica!
-I recently earned my **Bachelors in Statistics & Analytics ** from **UNC Chapel Hill**, and joined **Well Dot, Inc.** as an Operations Intern.
-In 2024, I was awarded the UNC SURF— a research grant to supporting my efforts of analyzing the probabilistic the risks of enteric illnesses among a youth population in Mozambique by building mathematical prediction models.
+I hold a **B.S in Statistics** from **UNC Chapel Hill**, with 2+ years of experience in predictive mathematical modeling, optimization, statistical programming, and data analytics for genetic and epidemiological studies.
+I recently joined **Well Dot, Inc.** as an Operations Intern.
+In 2024, I was awarded the UNC SURF— a research grant to supporting my efforts of analyzing the probabilistic the risks of enteric illnesses among a youth population in Mozambique.
 This is an extention of the Maputo Sanitation Project, a longitudinal study funded by the **Gates Foundation**, examining the effects of new sanitation infrastructure among a community in Maputo Mozambique.

 ## Contents
 - [Work Experience](#work-experience)